News

 Aalto received special praise from the audit team for the systematic use of annual strategic processes in development of its core activities.
 Aalto’s strengths also include unique operational environmental analysis, strategic cross-cutting approaches and constant dialogue with external stakeholders.

-Aalto University is the first higher education institution in Finland to receive the level ‘excellent’ from all evaluation areas in the FINEEC audit.
+Aalto University is the first university in Finland to receive the level ‘excellent’ from all evaluation areas in the FINEEC audit.

 The three evaluation areas were research, education and societal impact.
 EDI (equality, diversity and inclusion) was the special fourth theme chosen by the university, and the audit report said that Aalto has well-functioning procedures and tools in place to enhance equal and non-discriminatory treatment of staff and students.